monimaj89/Project4-Cake-Heaven/README.md

 * Home image has been borrowed from Almendra López Varela from (Pexel)[https://www.pexels.com/]
 * All cakes images were borrowed from (Pexel)[https://www.pexels.com/]

-## Note
-* Commit from 8 Nov - Site Deployment - An accidentally committed piece of code that should not had been committed at this stage.
-The committing concerned only site deployment, and the code from the products/views.py had not been plan to commited yet.
-* Credentials exposed - My AWS access and secret keys had been committed and pushed before I manage to hide them.
-Both keys were generated once again and switched.

 [Go to Top](#cake-heaven)